AWS Elastic Container Registry (ECR)

 Save and test your registry to ensure that the connection is authorized successfully.

-The first class AWS ECR feed type was provided in Octopus 2018.8.0 to handle the ephemeral authorization credentials provided by AWS that only last 12 hours.
+The first class AWS ECR feed type is provided in to handle the ephemeral authorization credentials provided by AWS that only last 12 hours.
 If you are using an earlier version of Octopus Deploy, you will need to use a standard Docker Feed type.

 After configuring your registry in AWS as outlined above you will need to obtain the Docker Feed credentials by manually invoking a command via the AWS cli.
 Details for setting this up can be found in the AWS installation guides.
 With the cli installed, run (with the appropriate region)